 - The King of Hearts

 - The Pigeon

-An adventurous, spunky, and levelheaded seven-year-old who jumps into a dream world, Alice finds herself constantly confronted by characters who say things that make no sense and do things she knows are impossible.
-Alice does her best to stay grounded and polite with each new encounter -a hard task, considering she changes size so often that she’s not always sure she’s the same person.
-Although she sometimes gives way to emotion, she becomes braver and more assertive as her adventure continues.
-She learns to stand up for herself, and at the story’s end, she stands up for a character who’s being treated unfairly.
+An adventurous, spunky, and levelheaded seven-year-old who jumps into a dream world, Alice is constantly confronted by characters who say things that make no sense and do things she knows are impossible.
+Alice does her best to stay grounded and polite with each new encounter, which is challenging, considering she changes size so often that she’s not always sure she’s the same person.
+Although Alice sometimes gives way to emotion, she becomes braver and more assertive as her adventure continues.
+She learns to stand up for herself, and at the story’s end, she stands up for a mistreated character.
 She even defies a queen before returning to her world.

 The White Rabbit

 At the beginning of the book, the White Rabbit races past Alice on his hind legs, checking his pocket watch and muttering anxiously.
 Alice chases him down a rabbit hole and finds herself in Wonderland.
 Readers never learn much about the White Rabbit, but because he’s the first Wonderland creature readers meet and because he reappears occasionally, he’s an important character.

 Alice’s main antagonist is an animated playing card, the Queen of Hearts.
 The Queen is nasty to everyone she meets.
 She’s like a walking volcano, constantly erupting with fury, and her favourite command is “Off with his head!” (or “her head,” in Alice’s case).
 Sensible characters like the Gryphon realize that the Queen never succeeds in getting her opponents beheaded, though she terrifies many of her subjects.
 The Queen’s mood never changes; it’s always pitched at the same level of rage.
 But Alice realizes that the Queen has no power over her.
 When Alice defies the Queen at the trial of the Knave of Hearts, Alice’s trial in Wonderland immediately ends.